 Golden Towers and Nisco are the other known towercos of some scale with 350 and 300 towers respectively.
 The former is now building 100 more towers after closing a BTS deal with MobiFone.

-The market has almost reached its peak in terms of subscribers but everybody across the value chain can find a role in this challenging context.
+The market has almost reached its peak in terms of subscribers however everybody across the value chain can find a role in this challenging environment.
 While the government still needs to grasp the benefits of infrastructure sharing, operators can improve their efficiency and relieve their balance sheets by modernising their networks and transferring some responsibilities to towercos.
 Infrastructure providers can find great opportunities in urban areas, where fibre, 4G and the future deployment of 5G will require significant network investment.
 Ultimately, vendors can also play a substantial role in this modernisation process by providing more sophisticated monitoring systems and helping both towercos and operators in optimising their assets.